German Legal Research Guide

 Additional Resources for Locating Consolidated Legislation by Subject

 The resources described below can be used to identify and retrieve consolidated legislation by subject, both in German and in English translation.
 Note that translations vary in quality and often are not updated as frequently as legislation is amended.
-Always try to determine the date on which a translation was published and check for any subsequent amendments or revisions to the legislation in question.
+Always try to determine the date on which a translation was published and check for any subsequent amendments or revisions to the legislation in question that may not be reflected in the translation.

 • Foreign Law Guide: Germany

 This subscription-based resource is organized by jurisdiction and by subject.
-The link above goes directly to the page covering Germany.
-Alternatively, from the main Foreign Law Guide page, selecting Germany as the jurisdiction.
-After the page refreshes, scroll down to the “Laws by Subject section” and browse alphabetically.
+The link above should go directly to the page covering Germany; alternatively, on the main Foreign Law Guide page, select Germany.
+Once on the main page for Germany, scroll down to the “Laws by Subject” section and browse the alphabetical list of topics.
 For each subject listed, you will find citations (and often direct links) to relevant federal legislation.
 Links to English translations are provided when available.

 • German Law Archive (University of Oxford)